By Last Updated: May 28th, 2026

 What Are the Most Important Things to Say Before Someone Dies?

-Say what matters most.
-Research shows that expressing love, forgiveness, and gratitude helps bring emotional closure to both the dying and their loved ones.
+Of course, don’t neglect the words that matter most.
+Research shows that expressing love, forgiveness, and gratitude helps bring emotional closure to the dying and their loved ones.
 Consider saying:

 • “Goodbye”

-Even if you’re unsure of the perfect words, a sincere, heartfelt message is what counts most.
+If you’re unsure of the perfect words, a sincere, heartfelt message counts most.

 You don’t need perfect words.
-Holding a hand, sitting quietly, or simply being near your loved one can be the most comforting form of communication.
+Holding a hand, sitting quietly, or simply being near your loved one can be the most comforting forms of communication.
+Be present to show them you are there for them and build a lasting memory.

 Recalling stories, holidays, and small daily rituals can help your loved one feel remembered and valued.
 It also grounds your goodbye in shared joy.